Dover Corporation: Acquisitions

+In the 1980s, Dover also began to focus more on electronics.
+This period was marked by the acquisitions of K&L Microwave in 1983, Dielectric Laboratories in 1985 and NURAD in 1986.
+Dover later chose to spin off DOVatron in 1993 to shareholders, as the company specialized in circuit-board assembly and had become a source of competition for Dover customers.
+That same year, Dover acquired Phoenix Refrigeration Systems, which then acquired Hill Refrigeration in 1994 to form Hillphoenix.
 Also in 1994, Dover's COO and President, Thomas Reece, became CEO of the company.
 The following year, Dover purchased an 88% interest in the French company Imaje Printing Products for $200 million; this acquisition marks the largest in Dover's corporate history.
 In 2006, Dover acquired Markem Corporation which specializes in identification.
 In 2007, the companies merged and were renamed Markem-Imaje, and have since focused on product coding, labeling, traceability and identification.

 2000s

 While Dover acquired more than seventy companies between 1998 and 2002, the company's acquisition rate slowed in the early 2000s.
 Dover sold eight companies in 2001 for a total of $400 million.
 The early 2000s also marked a leadership change: Ronald Hoffman, Dover's vice president, and former president and CEO of Dover Resources, become president and COO of Dover Corporation in 2003.
 In 2005, he was appointed to the position of CEO.
-The financial crisis hit Dover hard, but the company recovered quickly.

-Dover focused on growing target areas from 2007 to 2009, including electronic communication, energy and fluids, product identification, and refrigeration.
-Dover continued to grow its refrigeration business with the 2012 purchase of Anthony International for $602.5 million.
-Anthony designs and manufactures specialty glass, commercial-glass refrigeration and freezer doors, lighting systems, and display equipment.

-In 2008, Robert Livingston was appointed Dover's new CEO and president.
-Livingston's Dover career began twenty-nine years earlier with the acquisition of K&L Microwave, where he was a vice president.
-After joining Dover, Livingston also served as COO and vice president of Dover Corporation, president and CEO of Dover Engineered Systems, and president and CEO of Dover Electronics.
-Under Livingston's leadership, Dover moved its corporate headquarters from New York City to the Chicago area in 2010.
-Factors at play in this decision included Chicago's central location, wide variety of housing options for employees, quality of life, and nearby air service to national and global destinations.
-The choice to move to Downers Grove, Illinois, was also partially impacted by an effort to consolidate operations, and reduce administration costs, as the move brought all four segment headquarters under one roof.